babsey/nest-desktop-docs/user/setup/conda.rst

    NEST Server is now running at http://localhost:52425.

 .. note::
-   Before you start `nest-server`, you have to export environment variables:
+   Before you start :code:`nest-server`, you have to export environment variables:

    .. code-block:: bash